JW Marriott Indianapolis: Window displays

 Since its opening in 2011, the JW Marriott Indianapolis has displayed numerous "jumbo" graphics on its east-facing concave curtain wall.
-Indianapolis-based Sport Graphics is the exclusive partner for the displays, which have included the Vince Lombardi Trophy (commemorating Super Bowl XLVI), an NCAA bracket (commemorating the 2015 NCAA Men's Division I Basketball Championship Game), the Borg-Warner Trophy (commemorating the 100th running of the Indianapolis 500), and Taylor Swift for The Eras Tour.
+Indianapolis-based Sport Graphics is the exclusive partner for the displays, which have included the Vince Lombardi Trophy (commemorating Super Bowl XLVI), the College Football Playoff National Championship Trophy (commemorating the 2022 College Football Playoff National Championship), an NCAA bracket (commemorating the 2015 NCAA Men's Final Four, the complete 2021 NCAA Division I men's basketball tournament, and the 2026 NCAA Men's Final Four), the Borg-Warner Trophy (commemorating the 100th running of the Indianapolis 500), Taylor Swift for The Eras Tour, as well as various graphics for the Indianapolis Colts, Indiana Pacers, and Indiana Fever.